 When I was twelve years old, my best buddy and I each chipped in twenty-five cents at a church bazaar and bought a Kodak Instamatic camera.
 My buddy’s mom had enrolled him in the local camera club where we had access to the club darkroom.
 They had a contest coming up; so, we thought we’d enter a picture.
 I had a life-size plastic skull, and my buddy borrowed one of his mom’s wine glasses.
 We did a little setup with the skull and glass in the club studio.
 Our little statement on the dark side of booze?

 I lit it with a big old “scoop” light, and we shot the tableau with our little Instamatic.
-We processed the film and printed the image, and lo and behold we won one of the categories in the contest.
-Of course I wasn’t an official member of the club; so, I had to keep mum about my participation.
+We processed the film and printed the image, and lo and behold we won.
+As I wasn’t an official member of the club I had to keep mum about my participation.
 I was so mesmerized by the process I didn’t care.

 And here it all started.